shuaibiyy/awesome-tf/README.md

 - [Terraforming the Composable World](https://www.youtube.com/watch?v=cHrOXPatFeg) - Integrating Terraform with an on-premise bare metal provisioning.
 - [Test and verify a Google Compute Instance with Kitchen-Terraform](https://www.youtube.com/watch?v=kiH3-LEveek) - Example of using Kitchen-Terraform to test our Terraform code that creates a Google Compute.
 - [Untangling Terraform Through Refactoring](https://www.youtube.com/watch?v=OH6iDKaXpZs) - How to refactor your Terraform code in a careful way with minimum risk.
+- [Complete Terraform Course - From BEGINNER to PRO!
+(Learn Infrastructure as Code)](https://www.youtube.com/watch?v=7xngnjfIlK4) - Complete course from beginner to pro, with no cloud provider focus, with a general approach

 ## Editor Plugins